"Race only matters to liberals

 critically debated.
 It is also

 here that repugnance toward racism is

 strong and nearly universal.
-As
+From

-high-risk mortgages to illegal
+politics to high-risk mortgages and illegal

 immigration, fear of the race card is